-The AN architecture framework shown in Figure 1 is used for creating/adapting controllers, validating controllers, and applying controllers to a managed entity.
+The AN architecture framework shown in Figure 1 - High-Level Architecture Framework for Autonomous Networks is used for creating/adapting controllers, validating controllers, and applying controllers to a managed entity.
 Despite having different roles, from a compositional perspective, the exploratory evolution, experimentation and dynamic adaptation can be applied to these controllers.

-The architecture is self-reflective in its operation i.e. architecture has the ability to modify its own operation to more effectively adapt to the current operational situation without the involvement of the human using the same processes as managed entities, as shown in Fig II.1.
+The architecture is self-reflective in its operation i.e., the architecture has the ability to modify its own operation to more effectively adapt to the current operational situation without the involvement of the human using the same processes as managed entities, as shown in Fig II.1.
 Thus, the architecture itself becomes a collection of managed entities.